 Your permalink should have the correct structure and be SEO-friendly.
 Make sure that the URL is displayed on your page correctly.
 Ensure that it contains your target keyword, and does not have any special characters or symbols like brackets, commas, apostrophes etc. You can however use dashes to distinguish between different strings in your URL.

 Interlinking is the adding of links of related posts within your blog post.
 It is a smart SEO technique to keep readers on your blog for a longer period of time.
 This enables to trickle down traffic from one post to another or more pages.
 Using the keyword within the internal links is a smart thing to do.
 Of course, the internal links should be relevant, and like always, never overdo it.

 10. External Linking

 Like internal links, another way to drive traffic is to add external links in your blog post.
 These links would take your reader to external websites, but they should be relevant and useful.
 Make sure the websites you provide links to are trustworthy and popular.
 This SEO technique is also a way to make your page look well researched and credible.

-Besides, there are other things you must take care of to [block]0[/block] for your page:
+Besides, there are other things you must take care of to boost traffic for your page: